davidpd7/fraud/README.md

 ## Overview

-The Fraud Detection App is a comprehensive tool designed for fraud detection tasks, providing a user-friendly interface and programmable functionality for seamless integration into Python scripts.
+The Fraud Detection App is a comprehensive tool designed for fraud detection tasks, providing a user-friendly interface and programmable functionality for integration into Python scripts.
 This README provides an overview of the app's components, functionalities, and usage instructions.

 ## Installation